Mission

 We exist to provide scholarships for students from economically-disadvantaged communities while helping donors benefit from a dollar-for-dollar matching tax credit.

-Columbus Has A Problem
+Columbus Has a Problem

 According to The Child Opportunity Index developed by The Kirwan Institute at The Ohio State University, many children throughout Columbus suffer from an opportunity deficit through no fault of their own.
 The index measures and maps the quality of resources and conditions that promote the healthy development of children.
 There are 29 indicators analyzed for nearly every neighborhood in the United States.